rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 The `KClass` type is used to hold references to Kotlin classes; you’ll see what it lets you do with those classes in 12.2.

-Xky vrqb aetmrerap...
+The type parameter of `KClass` specifies which Kotlin classes can be referred to by this reference.
+For instance, `CompanyImpl::class` has a type `KClass<CompanyImpl>`, which is a subtype of the annotation parameter type (see figure 12.5).

-If you wrote `KClass<Any>` without the `out` modifier, you wouldn’t be able to pass `CompanyImpl::class` as an argument: the only allowed argument would be `Any::class`.
+If you wrote `KClass<Any>` without the `out` modifier, you wouldn't be able to pass `CompanyImpl::class` as an argument: the only allowed argument would be `Any::class`.
 The out keyword specifies that you’re allowed to refer to classes that extend `Any`, not just to `Any` itself.
 The next section shows one more annotation that takes a reference to generic class as a parameter.

 ![img_14.png](img/img_14.png)